We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Use the measuring cup to pour vinegar and water into the spray bottle.
 Close the top and shake to combine.
 The solution is now ready to tackle loads of household cleaning jobs, but if you find the smell of vinegar off-putting, move on to Step 2.

-Select as many as three different essential oils to vanquish the vinegar smell.
-While you’ll make your choice based on scents you favor, keep in mind that some essential oils—including lime, eucalyptus, tea tree, lavender, and peppermint—contain antibacterial and antifungal properties to bring extra oomph to your cleaning solution.
+Select up to three essential oils to add to the cleaner.
+While you’ll make your choice based on scents you favor, keep in mind that some essential oils, including lime, eucalyptus, tea tree, lavender, and peppermint, have antibacterial and antifungal properties that bring extra oomph to your cleaning solution.
 Add 10 to 12 total drops to your solution, close your spray bottle, and shake again to blend.

-Clean away!
-Spritz a small amount of cleanser onto surfaces, and then scrub with a microfiber cloth, which works hard yet gently to lift grime without leaving lint behind.
+Put your cleaner to work!
+Spritz a small amount onto household surfaces, and then wipe with a microfiber cloth, which works hard yet gently to lift grime without leaving lint behind.
 Repeat as necessary.

-Store the cleanser in a cool, dry place.
-A 32-ounce solution should last you quite a while!
+Store the cleaner in a cool, dry place.
+A 32-ounce bottle should last you quite a while.

-Since vinegar is edible (it’s the key ingredient to salad dressing, among other things), it’s a food-safe and kid-friendly option.
+Since vinegar is edible, it’s a food-safe and kid-friendly option.
 Try using it on:

 • Fridge and freezer: Wipe down the interior of your refrigerator and freezer, but avoid the rubber gaskets around the edges, which vinegar can corrode.